kentrikos/aws-bootstrap/docs/EKS_README.md

 6. Create an SSH keypair (public/private) on your local machine `ssh-keygen -t rsa -b 4096`
 7. Add your newly created public ssh key to the access configuration of your private configuration repository: this will allow the deployment to pull this repo allowing it to build your infrastructure.
 8. Open a browser, login to your transit AWS account.
-9. Start the Cloudformation workflow from here: [Launch Stack](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=kentrikos-ops&templateURL=https://kentrikos.s3.eu-central-1.amazonaws.com/application-account.yaml)
+9. Start the CloudFormation workflow from here: [Launch Stack](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=kentrikos-ops&templateURL=https://kentrikos.s3.eu-central-1.amazonaws.com/operations-account.yaml)
 10. Fill out the questions to fit your infrastructure
 11. Click OK / Next
     > Recommended: Add a tag named "RunTill" with a value in format YYYY-MM-DD (This allows the EC2 resource to run uninterupted by cleanup-bots till the set date)